SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Document_Agent/v1DocumentAgent_SubstituteTemplateVariablesWithCustomTags.md

 Parse the source string, and replace any template variable tags with their values, based on the ID's given in the other parameters.

-&lt;p/&gt;This method also takes a pair of arrays specifying custom tags and their values; these tags will be available during substitution in addition to all the existing tags.
+This method also takes a pair of arrays specifying custom tags and their values; these tags will be available during substitution in addition to all the existing tags.
 Custom values will override values otherwise set.